 Get Schools Cooking

-- To assess barriers and identify recommended actions in 5 key areas of school food service: Food, Finance, Facilities, Human Resources, and Marketing.
+- Assessing current barriers and identifying recommended actions in the 5 key areas of school food service: Food, Finance, Facilities, Human Resources, and Marketing.

-- To provide system improvement grants that support the implementation of recommended actions and next steps.
+- Provide system improvement grants that support the implementation of recommended actions and next steps.

 Key Program Steps: